 To finish off on the equipment front, you’ll need a leash, which attaches to your bicep, to stop the bodyboard being washed away.
 You’ll also need a pair of fins and fin socks to avoid any discomfort.

 Warm-up before you go

-Make sure you’re prepared and warmed up before jumping right in to a wave, because once you get in the sea you should always expect the unexpected, in an ever-changing playground you want to make sure your body is ready for anything.
-To do this simply practice how to get into the right position: lie on the bodyboard with your hands on the front of the board and position the back of the board under your lower belly, from here you can then practice paddling, and try to kick your legs under water for better acceleration into the oncoming waves.
+Make sure you’re prepared and warmed up before jumping into the waves.
+Once you get in the sea, you should always expect the unexpected, in an ever-changing playground you’ll want to make sure that your body is ready for anything.
+To do this, simply practice how to get into the right position: lie on the bodyboard with your hands on the front of the board and position the back of the board under your lower stomach.
+From here, you can then practice paddling, and try to kick your legs underwater for better acceleration into the oncoming waves.

 Find the right wave

-As a beginner, choose safety over trying to out-perform those around you: we advise you to try and resist being tempted by waves that are too big or too fast, and get accustomed to “rideable” waves first that run straight to the beach.
-When you’re ready to go back in towards shore simply beat your feet in that direction while paddling hard and try to position yourself so you can cruise in on the front of a wave and let the power of it carry you in with minimum effort and maximum joy.
+As a beginner, choose safety over trying to out-perform those around you.
+Some great beginner bodyboarding advice is to try and resist being tempted by waves that are too big or too fast, and get accustomed to “rideable” waves first that run straight to the beach.
+When you’re ready to go back in towards shore, simply beat your feet in that direction while paddling hard and try to position yourself so you can cruise in on the front of a wave and let the power of it carry you in with minimum effort and maximum joy!